13bzhang/nightingale_rose/libretto/nightingale_rose_libretto.md

 A last hurrah before graduation, Jay.
 I’ll try to think of the good times--

 Jay:
 And not about your exams.
-Gail, I’m not worried about you, though.
+Little sis, I’m not worried about you, though.

-Lizzie:
+Fannie:
 Highest honors for Gail, I’m sure!

 [Gail blushes and tries to hide it.]

-Lizzie:
+Fannie:
 Look at her!
 She’s blushing!

 Gail:
-Oh stop it, Lizzie.
+Oh stop it, Fannie.

-Lizzie:
+Fannie:
 Father says some are not meant for Latin or trig or verse.
 I guess I’m made for simpler things.

 Tom (under his breath):
 Or for finer things.

 Jay:
 Nonsense!
-Lizzie is for art, for music, for dancing.
+Fannie is for art, for music, for dancing.
 An aesthete she is!

-[Lizzie looks rather pleased with herself and does a little dance.]
+[Fannie looks rather pleased with herself and does a little dance.]

 Gail (rather shyly):
 Jay, are you going to the ball on Friday?

 Jay:
 Of course, of course.
 (Suddenly feeling inspired.)
-Lizzie, I’ve an extra ticket.
+Fannie, I’ve an extra ticket.
 Will you go with me?

 [Gail tries to hide her disappointment.
-Lizzie gives a devious smile.]
+Fannie gives a devious smile.]

-Lizzie:
+Fannie:
 Sure, I’ll go with you -- if you bring me a red, red rose.
 (Giggles.)

 Jay: